-4.9.3 Pushing concerning a fallen robot
+4.9.3 Contact with a fallen Robot

-A robot who has fallen over, should be allowed to attempt a 'getup' routine.
-While doing the getup movement the standard pushing rules will be applied.
-Examples:
+A robot who has fallen over is allowed to attempt a 'getup' routine, but must not interfere with other stationary robots.
+While doing the getup movement the following pushing contacts might occur:

-- 1. If the 'getting up robot' makes contact with an opposing robot who is not moving towards the fallen robot then the fallen robot will be called for pushing.
-(Basically saying if the opposing robot has 'cleared' the area of the fallen robot, however the getup routine causes the contact then the getting up robot should be penalized.) - 2.
-If during the getup an opposing robot moves towards the fallen robot and makes contact with the fallen robot who is attempting a getup.
-Then the standing robot should be penalized.
+- 1. If the 'getting up robot' makes contact with another robot which is not moving towards the fallen robot, then the fallen robot will be called for pushing.
+(Basically saying if the opposing robot has 'cleared' the area of the fallen robot, however the getup routine causes the contact, then the getting up robot should be penalized.) - 2.
+If during the getup another robot moves towards the fallen robot and makes contact with the fallen robot who is attempting a getup, then the upright robot will be penalized if none of the exceptions of Section 4.9.4 applies.

-4.9.4 Situations where pushing does not apply
+4.9.4 Situations Where Pushing Does Not Apply

 - 1. A stationary robot cannot be penalized for pushing. - 2.
 A robot will not be penalized for pushing whilst attempting to kick the ball, provided that the ball is close enough to the robot that in the opinion of the referee the attempted kick could contact the ball. - 3.
-The goal keeper, whilst in its own penalty area, and either moving to the ball or looking at the ball, will not be penalized for pushing. - 4.
-A robot cannot be penalized for pushing if the contact is with a robot that is ruled to have deliberately moved to obstruct. - 5.
-Two robots from different teams facing each other with the ball in between them cannot be penalized for pushing. - 6.
-Two robots from different teams moving towards the ball that make shoulder-to-shoulder or arm-to-arm contact cannot be penalized for pushing.
+The goal keeper, whilst in its own penalty area, and either moving to the ball or looking at the ball, will not be penalized for pushing.